tristanrussell/DoD/Readme.txt

 You are Zack, a brave fortune-hunter that has been sent on a mission to loot Lord Michael's dungeon.
 Your mission involves looting all the gold and then escaping from the dungeon.
-But be aware, Lord Michael will be roaming his cave.
+But be aware, Lord Michael will be roaming his dungeon.
 Should you get caught, it will be game over.
 Good Luck!